-This is a six month course comprising one weekend a month which teaches supervision from an Integrative perspective.
+This is a seven month course comprising one weekend a month which teaches supervision from an Integrative perspective.
 The unique feature of it is that we have established a team of external tutors who are all experts in their particular theoretical approach.
 Perspectives covered are: Gestalt, Transactional Analysis, Person Centred Therapy, Transference and Countertransference and Cognitive Behavioural Therapy.
 This eclectic approach enables participants to have some understanding of theoretical views other than their own and also helps those practitioners who are supervising people from other modalities than their own.
 In addition, there is a one day seminar looking at ethical issues, including the very present dynamic of increasing numbers of complaints within the profession.

 There will be a significant emphasis on course members’ ability to link skills and theory and on the ability to demonstrate a comprehensive understanding of the supervision process on all levels.
 There will be ongoing feedback from both tutors and peer participants.

 There are two written assignments each between 3000 and 3500 words as well as an audiotape presentation and an analysis of practice competence throughout the course.

 One weekend each month — Saturday 9.30am – 5:00pm & Sunday 9:30am – 4:30 pm for 7 months over the year.

 9 Jan 2021 & 10 Jan 2021

 Steven Curic, former CPPD student had this to say about the course: "I have to tell you that the course exceeded all my expectations both in terms of the content, tutors and facilities.
 Claire was fantastic as the main tutor; she was honest and supportive throughout the course and such an inspirational person.
 Every single guest tutor seemed to be the leader in the field, which got us all very stimulated and increased our passion for the material covered."